Opening Letter

 Connection Club Speed Dating (Ages 38–55ish)

-A series of guided conversations at Phatsy Kline's on Friday evening.
+A series of guided conversations at Phatsy Kline's on Saturday evening.
 The format promises actual conversation over awkward small talk, with enough structure to keep things moving and enough freedom to let personalities emerge.
-The age bracket suggests participants who have stories worth telling and the wisdom to know which ones to share.
+The age bracket suggests participants who have stories worth telling.

 The Five